Chapter 4

 Ulanga remained low in the sky, obscured behind the hill on the opposite side of the pond.

-Eku paced to the edge of the water, ula-konto held low at his side, wary of any wenya silly enough to return where there were so many Abantu.
+Eku paced to the edge of the water, ula-konto held low at his right side, wary of any wenya silly enough to return where there were so many Abantu.

 There were none.